 Given the importance of microphone polar patterns, you should understand that positioning your mic plays a huge role in audio quality.
 You should aim to keep your Blue Yeti about 5-6 inches (12-15 cm) away from your mouth (or your sound source).

-Since sound waves travel in one directionOpens in a new tab., the optimal position for your Blue Yeti to record quality audio would be within their path.
+Since sound waves travel in one direction, the optimal position for your Blue Yeti to record quality audio would be within their path.
 This means you should try matching microphone placement with the pick-up pattern.
 Placing your mic outside the area covered by its pick-up pattern will result in poorly recorded audio.

 You also want to consider how loud you want the audio recording to be.
 While placing the microphone very close to you might result in clearer audio, it also increases the chances of unnecessarily loud and annoying recordings.